 Dear RHESSI Collaborators,

-quiescent as it approaches the western limb.
-It shall remain the
+quiescent, and is now on the eastern limb.
+It shall remain the target

 See http://www.SolarMonitor.org for images and